gvwilson/thirdbit/_posts/2019/07/2019-07-07-a-veteran-of-a-thousand-language-wars.md

 > — Blue Oyster Cult

 There's been some more discussion on the interwebs about base R versus tidyverse.
-As someone once had strong beliefs about Fortran 90 versus FORTRAN 77 (and yes, I did capitalize them that way thirty-odd years ago), I'd like to ask you to tell me what empirical study could be done that would convince you that you're wrong.
+As someone who once had strong beliefs about Fortran 90 versus FORTRAN 77 (and yes, I did capitalize them that way thirty-odd years ago), I'd like to ask you to tell me what empirical study could be done that would convince you that you're wrong about whatever belief you hold.
 Do you think that people who've never programmed before can reach a certain level of statistical proficiency more quickly with the tidyverse than with base R?
 Great: